OmniMol: Transferring Particle Physics Knowledge to Molecular Dynamics with Point-Edge Transformers: Introduction

 Our goal is to develop a machine-learned interatomic potential (MLIP)~\cite{Smith2017_ANI1,Yao2018_TensorMol,Behler2007_BPNN,Schutt2017_SchNet,Gasteiger2021_GemNet,Batzner2022_NequiP,Batatia2022_MACE,Liao2024_EquiformerV2, Qu2024_ScalableMLIP,Fu2025_eSEN}.
 MLIPs aim to approximate potential energy surfaces and their gradients (i.e. forces) at a fraction of the computational cost of traditional methods, such as density functional theory (DFT)~\cite{Mardirossian2017ThirtyYearsDFT}.
 The goal is to enable large-scale and long-horizon MD.
 Given atomic types and coordinates $\{\vec r\in\mathbb{R}^3\}$, an MLIP predicts $\mathbf E(\{\vec r_i\})$, the energy of a given configuration of atoms and $\vec{F}_i(\{\vec r_i\})$, the forces on each atom due to the rest.
 These predictions can be used to `rollout' the motion of a molecule over time.
 Accuracy is necessary but not sufficient.
 MD utility depends on stability, energy conservation (enforced or approximate), and consistency across molecular compositions. \textsc{OmniMol} is trained on OMoL25~\cite{levine2025openmolecules2025omol25}, a large-scale molecular dataset, which provides atom positions in $\mathbb R^3$ as inputs and $\mathbf E(\{\vec r_i\})$ and $\vec{F}_i(\{\vec r_i\})$ in $\mathbb R^3$ as labels.

-In this paper, we develop a novel point-edge-transformer MLIP architecture derived from particle physics, containing an interaction-matrix attention bias for chemically informed attention, along with equivariant and conservation constraints.
-Using this architecture, we achieve state-of-the-art, transformer-based small molecule MLIPs.
+In this paper, we develop a novel point-edge-transformer (PET) MLIP architecture, containing an interaction-matrix attention bias for chemically informed attention, along with equivariant and conservation constraints (unrelated to \cite{pozdnyakov2024smoothexactrotationalsymmetrization,bigi2026pushinglimitsunconstrainedmachinelearned} despite the similar name).
+Using this architecture, we build an all-to-all transformer-based small molecule MLIP with near state-of-the-art inference speed and performance.
 This is the first demonstration of cross-discipline transfer for scientific point-cloud foundation models.

-While industrial foundation models for natural language and images have found widespread use, there are fewer examples of cross-domain models specifically for scientific data.
+While foundation models for natural language and images have found widespread use, there are fewer examples of cross-domain models specifically for scientific data.
 A number of recent works have explored multiphysics foundation models for image representations of dynamical systems~\cite{mccabe2025walrus,herde2024poseidon,mccabe2024multiple,liu2024prosefd,wiesner2025gphyt}.
 Within the discipline of fundamental physics, the \textsc{OmniCosmos} model~\cite{mikuni2025omnicosmostransferringparticlephysics} has a similar setup to \textsc{OmniMol}, transferring particle physics point cloud pre-training to cosmological point clouds.

 This paper is organized as follows.
 Section Ref.~\ref{sec:model} briefly reviews the \textsc{Omnilearned} model and training protocol.
 Next, Sec.~\ref{sec:omnimol} introduces \textsc{OmniMol}.
 Equivariance and energy conservation are discussed in Sec.~\ref{sec:equi}.
 Model training is detailed in Sec.~\ref{sec:pretraining}.
 Results are presented in Sec.~\ref{sec:results} and the paper ends with conclusions and outlook in Sec.~\ref{sec:conclusions}.